stanislavsemeniuk/quiz-game/README.md

 - **Material-UI (MUI):** Create stunning and responsive user interfaces with ease.
 - **react-hook-form:** Simplify form handling in React applications.
 - **Firebase:** Leverage the power of Firebase for real-time database management and authentication.

-Experience the Quiz Game now!
-[Try it](https://quiz-game-pied-one.vercel.app/)

-Feel the excitement, challenge your knowledge, and enjoy the immersive world of quizzes!